nxthdr/saimiris/README.md

 The probing system is composed of two main components: the **client** and the **agent**.
 Those components send and receive messages from Kafka topics, respectively.
 The measurements results can be handled in any way, such as storing them in a ClickHouse database.

-Check the [testbed](testbed/README.md) for a quick setup to test the system.
+Check the [integration](./integration/) tests for a local quick setup of the system.

 ### Agent